appu1232/Discord-Selfbot/README.md

 ## Acknowledgements

-- Thanks to [adjnouobsrefUsed](https://github.com/adjnouobsref) for the spoiler tags.
+- Thanks to [adjnouobsref](https://github.com/adjnouobsref) for the spoiler tags.
 - Used a lot of [Danny's](https://github.com/Rapptz) code for certain parts, especially parsing Google cards and the debugger.
+- Used [eye-sigil's](https://github.com/eye-sigil) code for the >repl command.
 - Thanks to [IgneelDxD](https://github.com/IgneelDxD) for a lot of suggestions and fixes.